-Museums sometimes have a curious – in fact a chaste – way of hiding visible things with words.
-To see what’s really there, you need to discover the object first, and then read the image caption.
-You might then realize a funny and interesting difference between the two.
-This happened when I was last visiting the Department of Decorative Arts of the Louvre museum in Paris.
+Museums sometimes have a curious – a chaste – way of hiding visible things with words.
+To see what’s really there, look at the object first, then read the image caption.
+Now, you might notice a funny and interesting difference between the two.
+This happened when I visited the Department of Decorative Arts of the Louvre museum in Paris.

-Amongst the Louvre collection of italian Renaissance earthenware is this fine 16th century plate.
-At first view, I saw a young woman holding up an odd looking fruit from a basket.
-But when I looked closer, I saw something which usually appears on Roman objects only : she is holding a male genital.
-At first I thought I was imagining it – the Louvre being a cultural institution after all – so I checked the caption.
+Amongst the Louvre collection of Italian Renaissance earthenware is this fine 16th century decorative « denti di lupo » plate.
+At first, I saw a young woman holding an odd looking fruit picked up from – or about to (re)place it in – a basket.
+But when looking closer, I recognized something that usually appears on antique Roman objects only : she was holding no fruit, but a male genital.
+A little surprised, the Louvre being a cultural institution open to innocent children and all, I checked the caption.
 It says in French « Les bons fruits« :

 « Les bons fruits » means « delicious fruits ».
-That is a nice periphrasis of what these « fruits » really are.
-It is plain that the young lady on this plate is holding a penis in her hand, wrapped in a leave (?) that gives it a funny appearance, like a wrapped up sausage.
-The basket in front of her is full of many other penises.
-This was the first time I had ever seen a penis on a Renaissance object, without any connection to antique Mythology.
-Above the image is the inscription « AIBOS FRVTI DONE », which should be Latin and would read without the abbreviations : « Ai bonus fructi done« .
-If this is correct, a possible translation would be : « Accept (that) I give you good fruit ».
-The latin word « frvti » – « fruits » already has a double meaning, and the Louvre museum only communicates what is written on the plate.
+That is a nice periphrasis of what these fruits really are.
+It is plain that the young woman is holding a penis in her hand, wrapped in a leave (?) that gives it a funny appearance, like a hot dog (no word play intended).
+The basket in front of her is full of penises.
+It was the first time I had seen a penis on a Renaissance object without any apparent connection to Greek or Roman mythology.
+Above the image is the apparently Latin inscription « AIBOS FRVTI DONE » that might read (without the abbreviations) « Ai bonus fructi done« .
+If this is correct, a possible translation would be « Accept (that) I give you good fruit ».
+The latin word frvti (fruits) already has a double meaning, and the Louvre museum only communicates what is written on the plate.

-Then my friend Martin brought up another possibility.
-The german Fine Art Auctionhouse Hampel in Munich sold in december 2012 a maiolica albarello from Faenza, dating from the end of the 15th century.
-Even if the datation of the Louvre plate (16th century) is correct, there can be no doubt that these two objects are linked.
-On the 15th century Faenza jar, the inscription is identical, and the image very similar (the male genitals don’t have leaves wrapped around them).
+Then one of my friends came up with a new hypothesis.
+German Fine Art Auctionhouse Hampel in Munich sold in december 2012 a maiolica albarello from Faenza dating from the end of the 15th century.
+There can be no doubt that these two objects are linked.
+The inscription of the plate and the jar is identical, and the image very similar, only the penises aren’t wrapped in leaves.

-The catalogue desciption of this jar sold by Hampel Auctionhouse says : « AIBO FRUTI DONE (the good fruit for the woman) ».
-According to this interpretation, the banner is not written in Latin but in Italian, and « DONE » derives from the Italian word donna = woman (accusative: donne).
-The wrong spelling (done instead of donne) doesn’t mean that this translation is incorrect.
-The Hampel catalogue mentions the book of Giovanni Conti, L’arte della Maiolica in Italia, Milan 1973, which might have proposed this translation.
+The catalogue desciption of this jar sold by Hampel Auctionhouse reads: « AIBO FRUTI DONE (the good fruit for the woman) ».
+According to this, the inscription is not Latin but Italian, and « DONE » derives from the Italian word donna = woman (accusative: donne).
+The incorrect spelling doesn’t mean that this translation is incorrect.
+The Hampel catalogue mentions L’arte della Maiolica in Italia (1973) by Giovanni Conti that might contain this translation.

-Besides the chastity – or omission – of the Louvre image caption, the museum did not really help me in understanding the meaning of this plate.
-The influence of Antiquity in italian Renaissance art is ubiquitous, but sexual details like these, without any connection to Roman or Greek Mythology, seem very unusual.
+Beside the « chastity » of the Louvre image caption, it did not help me understand the meaning of this plate.
+The influence of Antiquity in Italian Renaissance art is ubiquitous, but sexual details like these, without any apparent connection to Roman or Greek Mythology, seem unusual.
 What do these « fruits » do on a plate?
 Was it a mischievous wedding gift from a young woman to her soon-to-be husband?
-Or is this plate rather an object coming from an italian Renaissance brothel?
-The Louvre gives no answers to these questions, but considering that the Romans – and Roman women, too – were using many everyday objects with sexual imaging, maybe in Renaissance Italy it was just the same. « I give you good fruit » or, « good fruit for the woman », a everyday object with no other meaning than what it says.
-If this is correct, these 16th century Italians don’t look so chaste to me any more, and I can easily imagine the surprise – and playful delight – of a woman being given real fruit on the Louvre plate, picking the last apple, the last pear and thus discovering the picture.
-She might have reacted like me: « Oh, look, the young woman is holding out a fruit!
-No, wait, WHAT is she holding ? »
+Or is this plate rather something connected to a brothel?
+Considering that the Romans – and Roman women, too – were using various everyday objects with images connected to sexuality, maybe Renaissance Italy was just the same. « I give you good fruit », or « good fruit for the woman », would then be an everyday object with no other meaning than what it says.
+If this is correct, I can imagine the surprise – and playful delight? – of a woman being presented real fruit on the Louvre earthenware plate and, picking the last apple or the last pear, discovers the picture: « Oh, the young woman is holding a fruit – no, WHAT is she holding ? »